Kerry Carpenter Player Props: Tigers vs. Twins

-Kerry Carpenter -- batting .343 in his past 10 games -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Sonny Gray on the mound, on June 15 at 7:10 PM ET.
+On Friday, Kerry Carpenter (batting .361 in his past 10 games) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 8:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Braves.
+In his previous game he had a one-hit performance (1-for-4) against the Twins.

 Kerry Carpenter Game Info & Props vs. the Twins